tingkts/Android-Private-Space/README.md

-AOSP codebase is base on Android M /N
+AOSP codebase is base on Android M/N

 - PrivatePhoto:  the demo app of alps framework feature for private photo.